heySourabh/WENO/README.md

 # Weighetd Essentially Non-Oscillatory (WENO)
-This is a Java library for one dimensional Weighted Essentially Non Oscillatory (WENO) reconstruction of arbitrary order.
+This is a Java library for one dimensional Weighted Essentially Non Oscillatory (WENO) reconstruction of an arbitrary order of accuracy.
+[Download Library](https://github.com/heySourabh/WENO/releases/download/1.0/WENO.jar)

 You can use the library by passing the average-values and order-of-ENO-stencils as arguments.